 Prepare for entrance exams

-Here are example exams created to help candidates prepare for the 2016 new exams (for entrance in 1st, 2nd, 3rd years) (one common subject for all 3 years):
+Here are example exams created to help candidates prepare for the 2017 and 2018 exams: